Anatoliy057/CHUnit/README.md

 ### void x\_safe\_execute([values...], closure):

 Executes the given closure.
 You can also send arguments to the closure, which it may or may not use, depending on the particular closure's definition.
-Unlike closure, it returns only void and will be executed even if the thread was stopped by a functionx_stop_thread().
+Unlike closure, it returns only void and will be executed even if the thread was stopped by a function x_stop_thread().

 ### boolean x\_stop\_thread(string id):